Dorsch Gruppe continuously on the road to success

 Higher transparency of our service processes, a strong focus on the core competencies of our individual company divisions and clear positioning in our target markets Central Europe, Middle East, India and Southeast Asia are the focal points of our group-wide development.

 The Dorsch Gruppe is also exposed to a volatile global dynamics.
-However, the recent years marked by the financial and Euro crises as well as the fall in oil prices proved that our internationally diversified business model enables us to compensate for slowdowns very effectively.
+However, the recent years marked by the financial crisis, the Euro crisis and sanctions as well as the fall in oil prices proved that our internationally diversified business model enables us to compensate for slowdowns very effectively.
 We have been successful in greatly expanding our strong positions in international markets such as the Middle East, India and Southeast Asia.
 In fact, we still achieve more than 80 per cent of our turnover abroad.
 This confirms once again that our strategic readjustment through diversifying our fields of activity within clearly defined international core markets pays off in respect to profitability and steady growth.

 This positive trend is expected to continue in the current financial year and beyond.
 We now have more than 2,000 employees worldwide – a figure that has more than doubled in the last 10 years.
 Dorsch is rated number 63 in the internationally recognised Engineering News Record (ENR) list of top 100 consulting firms.

-To maintain this course both organically and through acquisitions of complementary planning companies, we decided to search for a financially sound and experienced partner in 2016.
-On 17 February 2016, the RSBG (RAG-Stiftung Beteiligungsgesellschaft) closed an agreement to acquire 70 per cent of Dorsch Gruppe shares previously held by Dorsch Beteiligungsgesellschaft.
+To maintain this course both organically and through acquisitions of complementary planning companies, we have already decided in 2016 to bring a financially sound and experienced partner as the majority shareholder in the company.
+The RSBG (RAG-Stiftung Beteiligungsgesellschaft) has now acquired 100 percent of the shares in the Dorsch Group in 2018, which were previously held by Dorsch Beteiligungsgesellschaft.

 This is another occasion (beside investments in British engineering services company Pell Frischmann and in German Quest Media), on which the RSBG (RAG-Stiftung Beteiligungsgesellschaft) has invested in its focus area of Engineering Consulting.
 Dorsch, Pell Frischmann and Quest Media complement each other well in terms of services and branch networks and, with an aggregate headcount of around 3,500 employees, provide an excellent foundation for joint, professional execution of major future projects around the globe.